Powerlearnproject/se-day1-assignment-Abdallah-M84/README.md

 List and briefly explain the phases of the Software Development Life Cycle.

+The phases of Software Development Life Cycle are :

+1. Documentation of Development Process.
+2. Determining phase entry and exit criteria.
+3. Feasibility study.
+4. Requirements analysis and specification.
+5. Design.
+6. Coding and unit testing (implementation).
+7. Integration and system testing (testing).
+8. Maintenance.
+9. Phase containment of errors.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.